 Blood tests are done to look for other autoimmune conditions that may mimic Multiple sclerosis

 Relapsing-remitting MS (RRMS) is characterized by unpredictable relapses, which then fade away either partially or completely (remission) with no new signs of disease activity for months or years.
-Around 85 per cent of people with MS are diagnosed with this type of MS.
+Approximately 85 percent of people with MS are diagnosed with this type of MS (source).

 Secondary-progressive MS (SPMS) follows a diagnosis of RRMS.
 Over time, distinct relapses and remissions become less apparent and the disease begins to progress steadily, sometimes with plateaus.
 About half of people with relapsing-remitting MS start to worsen within 10-20 years of diagnosis, often with increasing levels of disability.